BlinkBlinkSAO/CS455-Dota2-app-project/README.md

 ## Configuration instructions
 Dota2TOGO app targets Android 9.0 (API 28) or newer visions of android system.

+The app is created by react native and the expo -cli in Visual Studio Code.

 It is specificly designed for android, but it still can run on IOS 10 or newer visions of ios system.
 (May not have correct format for all functions or pages)